Han Hán

 Historical Overview 歷史

 The smallest and weakest of the seven major states, Han occupied territory in modern-day Henan province, strategically boxed in by Qin to the west, Wei to the north, and Chu to the south.
 Despite producing notable Legalist thinkers (Han Fei himself was a Han prince), the state could never implement reforms effectively enough to compete.
 Han was the first major state conquered by Qin in 230 BC.
-In this simulation, Han serves as the maximum-difficulty test case for King Wen sequence optimization.
+In the Phase 2 simulation, Han is the framework-receiving agent — the maximum-difficulty test case for whether the symbolic framework an LLM agent reflects through changes its behavior.

 Strengths & Weaknesses 長短